openframeworks/ofSite/_documentation/communication/ofSerial.markdown

 _description: _

 This lists out all the available serial devices to the console or standard output.
-On OSX and Linus this will return all the devices listed in /dev tty and cu, so you might want to compare it against a list of devices that you're expecting if you want to use it to dynamically connect to a device.
+On OSX and Linux this will return all the devices listed in /dev tty and cu, so you might want to compare it against a list of devices that you're expecting if you want to use it to dynamically connect to a device.